 Today, you are acting like a professional as you’ve carved out a set amount of time to write.
 You must always protect your precious screenwriting time, as it’s one of your most valuable assets in your screenwriting arsenal.
 Pages don’t appear by themselves.
 Good and even great pages only come from hours of focus and discipline without distractions or interruptions.
 What do writers do?
 They write.
 Hell, Tolstoy had thirteen kids and he still managed to write War and Peace.

 Procrastination is insidious and takes no prisoners.
-If you stand in its way, it will right over the top of you before you know it.
+If you allow it to roll over you, it will destroy your precious writing time before you know it.
 I believe it emanates from your fear of the work, and the deeper your fear, the larger the procrastination boulders that will land in your way.
 When they crash down in your pathway, resist and push them back up the mountain, slide around them, under them, over them, but find a way to complete your mission and get the work done.
 It may feel easier not to face the blank page, but do not give in.
 You stop writing today and it feeds upon itself and suddenly you’ve gone a week without pages.

 Now, if you’re lucky enough to be hired by a producer to write a screenplay, there can be no procrastination or excuses.
 Zero.
 You’ve signed a contract, you’ve been paid to go to work, and you damn well had deliver the script on time.
 This is your primary goal.
 I was thinking back to a script assignment of mine from several years ago.
 I can laugh about it now, but then it was a true test of producing pages under a seemingly impossible deadline.
 Again, I did not reply with excuses when asked to perform a task — I had to get the job done.